-This first-class introduction to hotel operations is taught at Cornell's world-renowned School of Hotel Administration, currently ranked number one in the world for hospitality management.
+This first-class introduction to hotel operations is taught at Cornell's world-renowned School of Hotel Administration, which is part of the Cornell SC Johnson College of Business and currently ranked number one in the world for hospitality management.

 The instructors, Reneta McCarthy, academic director, and Mark McCarthy, between them have four degrees from SHA, twenty years of operations experience in the hospitality industry, and an additional thirty years of teaching experience at SHA.

 During the program, which combines elements from several required freshman courses at the School, you'll:

 - explore the world's largest and most dynamic industry,

 - develop your business, management, and leadership experience,

 - refine your computer, communication, and analytical skills, and

 - prepare for and take the Certification in Hospitality Industry Analytics (CHIA) exam.

 The hospitality industry—which includes hotels, resorts, restaurants, food service businesses, casinos, cruise ships, spas, clubs, transportation, and tourism—is a high-growth service-industry within the global economy.
 It touches everyone.

 Through presentations, case studies, research, guest speakers, computer simulations, and more, this program will introduce you to the scope of the hotel industry, to the major players, and to the market forces at play in this competitive field.